 (B) Avoiding Arrest Option #2: (FIGHT)

-The second instance involves Peter.
-If you remember, Judas had arranged to turn Jesus in for thirty pieces of silver.
-Judas came to the garden where Jesus had been praying, guiding a detachment of soldiers.
-When Jesus’ followers saw what was going to happen, they said, “Lord, should we strike with our swords?”
-They were armed, ready to fight and defend Jesus.
-At that moment, Peter drew his sword and struck the high priest’s servant, cutting off his right ear.
+The second instance occurred when the disciples realized what was happening.
+They said, “Lord, should we strike with our swords?”
+They were armed, and ready to fight and defend Jesus.
+Peter drew his sword and struck the high priest’s servant, cutting off his right ear.

-However, Jesus said, “No more of this!”
-Jesus even reacted to Peter’s attack by touching the man’s ear and healing him, perfectly restoring the man’s ear.
+However, Jesus said, “No more of this!”, and touched the man’s ear and healed him.
 Jesus commanded Peter, “Put your sword away!
 Shall I not drink the cup the Father has given me?”
 (John 18:11)

-Later on, Jesus explains to Pilate, “My kingdom is not of this world.
+Later on, Jesus explained to Pilate, “My kingdom is not of this world.
 If it were, my servants would fight to prevent my arrest by the Jewish leaders.
 But now my kingdom is from another place.”
-(John 18:36) So you see, Jesus could have had His disciples fight to defend Him from arrest, but He chose not to.
-Instead of escaping arrest, He avoided confrontation, having His followers put their swords away.
+(John 18:36) So you see, Jesus could have had His disciples fight to prevent Him from being arrested, but He chose not to.
+Instead of escaping arrest, He had His followers put their swords away.

 (C) Avoiding Arrest Option #3: (ANGELS)